 History of bilateral relations

 Switzerland and Oman established diplomatic relations in 1973.
-The Swiss embassy in Muscat was opened in November 2014, while the Swiss embassy in Riyadh continues to perform consular functions.
-Oman opened an embassy in Bern in 2018 and also has a consulate general in Geneva to represent its interests.
+The Swiss embassy in Oman was opened in November 2014, with the Swiss embassy in Riyadh continuing to perform consular functions.